-DATCP ACM staff perform routine monitoring for pesticides and nitrate to evaluate the occurrence of
+DATCP performs routine monitoring for pesticides and nitrate to evaluate the occurrence of

 agrichemicals in surface water and groundwater.
 DATCP's Bureau of Laboratory Services (BLS) analyzes samples for nitrate and more than 100 pesticide compounds using modern GC/MS/MS and LC/MS/MS analytical methods.